taybro23/AboveBoard_MS4/README.md

 - This colour was used as the primary colour throughout my site.
 It was used for the top navbar, primary buttons and for emphasis throughout the site.
 This colour was also used as an overlay on the carousel image for Skate Shoes, which I edited in Adobe Photoshop.

 Mikado Yellow
 - Mikado Yellow was used as the secondary colour on my site.
 It went extremely well with the shade of Orange I had chosen, and was bright which was what I wanted.
 I coloured the bottom navbar with Mikado Yellow, as well as the secondary buttons, and hover colour for certain buttons.
+This colour was also used as an overlay on the carousel image for Clothing, which I edited in Adobe Photoshop.

 ### Other Colours